 Bottom line, having the whole team possess data analysis skills is a win for them and the team.

 I have spoken at length on why if you build it, they won’t come.

-90% of the time, most products become what I call 6 week wonders because there was never a plan.
+90% of the time, most products become what 6 week wonders because there was never a engagement plan.

 Then the holy question arises – why has no one used our product/resource/swanky new thing?

-It’s really simple, you didn’t tell anyone.
-You can’t expect to build a product and people will naturally flock to use it, you need to become marketing savvy.
-Many learning teams are severely underestimating the power of a communications and engagement strategy.
+You can’t expect to build a product and people will naturally flock to use it.
+You need to become marketing savvy.
+Many learning teams underestimate the power of a communications and engagement strategy.